Salad109/url-shortener/README.md

 ## Technical choices and their impact on performance

-- Base62 + reversible modulo arithmetic for ID scrambling - provides efficient use of 5-character space while also preventing guessing neighboring URLs
 - Redis - used for O(1) lookups.
-Comes with free TTL functionality which replaced the manual implementation 5-10x speedup on all endpoints compared to SQLite
+Comes with free TTL functionality which replaced the manual implementation.
-- Virtual threads enabled - minor reduction to CPU and memory usage under high load
+  5-10x speedup on all endpoints compared to SQLite
 - Protocol Buffers - replaced JSON with binary serialization.
 Lowered CPU usage by 15% and reduced endpoint latency by 10-25%
+- Asynchronous stats updates - stats are updated asynchronously from the main redirection flow, speeding up the redirect endpoint by 60-70%
+- And many more small optimizations, like enabling virtual threads, replacing regexes with direct comparisons, etc. - 10-20% reduction in CPU usage and endpoint latency

 ![Dashboard screenshot](grafana/dashboard.webp)
 Screenshot of the Grafana dashboard during load testing